lpereira/hardinfo/README.md

 HARDINFO2
 =========

-Hardinfo2 is based on hardinfo, which have not been released >10 years.
+Hardinfo2 is based on hardinfo, which has not been released >10 years.
 Hardinfo2 is the reboot that was needed.

 Hardinfo2 offers System Information and Benchmark for Linux Systems.
 It is able to obtain information from both hardware and basic software.
 It can benchmark your system and compare